BayLab/MarineGenomics2022/docs/04-Marine_genomics_week4.md

 ## Orientation to R

-Load the 'R_Day_1_Lesson.R file' by clicking on it in the window to the lower-right.
-This is the script that we will work out of today.
-You can see it contains many commented sections that begin with a `#`.
-This allows you to add comments to your code, explaining what you are doing for each line of code.
-Commenting code is very important!
+When we work in R, we document our work using a script (for example, an R file).
+We can open a new R file by selecting File > New File > R Script, which generates a simple text file.
+It's very important to add comments to our code, that explain the commands that we are using, by using the '#' sign - anything that follows a '#' is not code!
+Commenting on code is very important!
 It explains to someone else what your code does, and can even be useful when you revisit your own code after a few weeks/months/years.
 Be nice to your future self, comment your code.
 We can use this script to copy (from the website) the commands we use and paste them (onto the R file).

 R can be used for basic arithmetic: